thelfer/mfem-mgis/docs/source/benchmark.rst

 This benchmark aims to evaluate the time overhead between MFEM and MFEM-MGIS for a simple test case involving an elastic behavior law.
 The same supercomputer used in the previous RVE benchmark is employed.

+Details:

+- Solver: `HyprePCG`
+- Preconditionner: `HypreDiagScale` (Jacobi)
+- Tolerance: 1e-14
+- Boundary conditions: we impose an uniform dirichlet condition U = (0,0,0) at left and U = (0,0,1) at right.

 .. figure:: _static/bench-perf.png